sohbr/artis/README.md

 ## Background and Overview

 Doomi Proud is a React Native mobile application that promotes forming new habits with the help of friends.
-Users can share their progress by posting a picture or message to the feed or directly to friends.
+Users can share their progress by posting a picture or message to the feed or to friends.

 ## Functionality and MVP
 * User Login / Signup and authentication